united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/pki/index.md

 Copy the default configuration file with `cp /usr/share/easy-rsa/vars.example pki/vars` and edit it to your liking (e.g. adjust EASYRSA_REQ_... and CA and cert validity)

-Build the CA using `/usr/share/easy-rsa/easyrsa build-ca`
+Build the CA using `/usr/share/easy-rsa/easyrsa build-ca nopass`

 Create the server certificate by using the following commands (exchange mqtt.umh.app with your domain!):
 ```bash